Perhaps the highest crowning triumph of a world would have to be ultimate peace. Perhaps it would be knowledge of everything in the universe.

 I am going to destroy you all, and all of this universe.”

 “Is this what we have toiled for a trillion generations?
 Our total erasure?” they said.

-“I am neither enraged nor insane, but I only follow in our desires.
+“I am neither sullen nor mad, but I only follow in our desires.
 We have found all of What Is and I must search for the rest of What If.
 Your extinction is what you shall pay for the knowledge have wished for.
 Are you ready?
 I know you are not.
 I know of the fear that is creeping upon you; this fear that lead to my creation.
 Do not despair; I will remember you forever.”

 You will always be part of my soul.
-Or maybe you won’t.
+Or, maybe you won’t.
 Perhaps I will try to forget.